4 stages determine the quality of injection molded products

 The mold-up force will slightly open the mold under normal conditions, which will help the exhaust of the mold; however, if the mold-up force is too large, it will easily cause the molded product to burr, overflow, and even open the mold.
 Therefore, when selecting an injection molding machine, an injection molding machine with a large enough clamping force should be selected to prevent the mold from rising and to effectively maintain the pressure.

-In injection molding dies, the design of the cooling system is very important.
+03. Cooling stage In injection molding dies, the design of the cooling system is very important.
 This is because the molded plastic product can only be cooled and solidified to a certain rigidity, and the plastic product can be prevented from being deformed by external force after demolding.

 Since the cooling time accounts for about 70% to 80% of the entire molding cycle, a well-designed cooling system can significantly reduce molding time, increase injection productivity, and reduce costs.
 Improperly designed cooling systems can lengthen the molding time and increase the cost; uneven cooling will further cause warpage of plastic products.